kevinyswong/kevinyswong.github.io/index.md

 Modiano's persistent and haunting German-occupied France, the intellectual sphere and Jewish paranoia in Woody Allen's MANHATTAN.
-Or one from among the evolution of Jia Zhangke who has taken it upon himself and cinema to chart the experience of China's decades post-reform through his characters and, through them, the zeitgeist of an entire generation hurtled, with all its angst, longings, and emptiness, into modernity.
+Or one from among the evolution of Jia Zhangke who has taken it upon himself and cinema to chart the experience of China's decades post-reform via his characters and, through them, the zeitgeist of an entire generation hurtled, with all its angst, longings, and emptiness, into modernity.
 Often, flames that shine the brightest do not shine for long, and just as electrons jumping to higher orbitals soon